Skip to content

 199. Live in past memories or live for future hopes?

 200. Choose your closest friend or be chosen by them?
-LearnClash split: 39/61 chosen.
-April 2026 first-hand observation: the answer flips on whether the player has a sibling.
+Being chosen wins out.
+The answer often flips on whether someone grew up with siblings.

 201. Always trust your first instinct or always overthink and analyze?